PrincetonUniversity/multi_gpu_training/02_multi_gpu/README.md

 # Multi-GPU Training with PyTorch

 There are two common reasons for using multiple GPUs when training neural networks:
-- the execution time is to long with a single GPU
+- the execution time is too long with a single GPU
 - the model is too large to fit on a single GPU

 ## Read about DistributedDataParallel